 Let’s be clear – there should never be a time when a patient has surgery and the medical staff does not know how to handle post-operation consequences.
 When that happens, it is pure negligence and possibly medical malpractice.

-If you need a Norristown surgical center malpractice attorney, you can count on The Weitz Firm to be by your side, working to get you the compensation you deserve.
+If you need a Norristown surgical center malpractice attorney, you can count on The Weitz Firm, LLC to be by your side, working to get you the compensation you deserve.

 There are now more than 5,600 surgical centers in the United States, facilities opened and approved by federal regulators to perform procedures in an effort to cut overall healthcare costs.